Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies

-Indeed, as Heisenberg correctly pointed out: all what we know about microscopic system is its spectrum (in the very best of cases).
-Results of our recent works [36,37] as well as those by mathematicians Knutson and Tao [33-35] indicate that there are numerous ways to develop quantum mechanics-all based on systematically analyzing combinatorics of the observed spectral data.
-Such an approach is not intrinsic to \ microscopic objects studied by traditionally developed quantum mechanics.
-In works by Knutson and Tao quantum mechanics was not discussed at all!
-Quantum mechanical significance of their work(s) is discussed in detail in our recent paper [36].
-In addition, in [37] \ we developed \ brand new quantum mechanical formalism based on the theory of Poisson-Dirichlet-type processes.
-These stochastic processes are not necessarily microscopic.
-Mathematically rigorous detailed exposition of these processes can be found in [88]. \ The combinatorial formalism developed in [37] works equally well for quantum field and string theories.
-Not surprisingly such formalism can be successfully applied to objects as big as involved in\ the Solar System dynamics.
-Surely, the terminology "big" or "small" is by definition is relative.
-Given this, much more surprising is the unifying role of gravity at the \textsl{microscopic} scales of hadron physics as discussed in our \ latest work on gravity assisted solution of the mass gap problem for Yang-Mills fields [89].
-Role of gravity in solution of the mass gap problem for Yang-Mills fields is striking and unexpected.
-Although Einstein did not like quantum mechanics because, as he believed, it is incompatible with his general relativity, results of this work and those of reference [89] underscore the deep connections between gravity and quantum mechanics/quantum field theory.
-It is being hoped that our work will stimulate \ development of more \ detailed works on the same subjects in the future, especially those involving detailed study of \ spin-orbital interactions.
+Indeed, as Heisenberg correctly pointed out: all what we know about microscopic system is its spectrum (in the very best of cases). \ We argued that at the scales of Solar system the existing intrinsic uncertinty in any measurement blures away differences between classical and quantum formalisms.
+This conclusion can be reached independently based on considerations of contact geometry and topology discussed in section 5.6. \ Based on results of this work, contact geometry, also known as sub-Riemannian geometry [$33$], can be looked upoon as yet another branch of general relativity.